vyskoczilova/Simple-Admin-Language-Change/readme.txt

 The lightweight plugin extends the default WordPress functionality (user settings in Profile) and pulls out the language selection to the admin bar so you can easily switch between them.

+You can customize which languages appear in the dropdown using the `salc_languages` filter.
+See the [Customization section](https://github.com/vyskoczilova/Simple-Admin-Language-Change/#customization) for details.

 Do you want help with the development?
 Join the [Github](https://github.com/vyskoczilova/Simple-Admin-Language-Change/)!

 == Frequently Asked Questions ==